 The application number consists of nine digits.
 The first two digits (from left to right) of the application number indicate the filing year.
 The last digit is a check digit.
-The remaining six digits in between are used for consecutively numbering the applications in the order in which they arrive at the place of filing, starting from a lowest number within a specific range of six-digit numbers.
+The remaining six digits in between are used for consecutively numbering the applications in the order in which they arrive at the place of filing, starting from a the lowest number within a specific range of six-digit numbers.
 The specific range reflects the place of filing.
 Where applicable, the range is subdivided into two ranges in order to distinguish between paper and online filings.

-The above also applies to international applications designating "EP" (Euro-PCT applications), albeit that for these applications a dedicated range for the above-mentioned six-digit number within the application number is used uses "7", "8" or "9" as the third digit and which does not reflect the place of filing.
+The above also applies to For international applications designating "EP" (Euro-PCT applications), albeit that for these applications a the dedicated range for the above-mentioned six-digit number within the application number is used uses "7", "8" or "9" as the third digit and which does not reflect the place and method of filing.